rtib/puppet-zookeeperd/README.md

 Zookeeper documentation, however, states myid must between 1..255, the software itself is treating this as unsigned long, and it is not used for any logic nor arithmetic.

+## Configuration

+### zoo.cfg

+The main configuration file of zookeeper, the zoo.cfg is created by taking key-value pairs from ```zookeeperd::config``` hash.
+The module proves default values with the minimum parameters needed for zookeeper.

 ## Reference

 The module code is documented using puppet-strings.
 Visit https://rtib.github.io/puppet-zookeeperd/ to access detailed code documentation.